splynx/powerlynx-doc/networking/mikrotik.md

 ![new-peer](images/new-peer.png)

+**2. IP/Addresses**
-**2.** On Mikrotik, under IP -> Addresses create a new entry for Wireguard IP of your router (in our example we were given the 172.16.0.69 address during the hotspot creation in Powerlynx):
+On Mikrotik, under IP -> Addresses create a new entry for Wireguard IP of your router (in our example we were given the 172.16.0.69 address during the hotspot creation in Powerlynx):

 ![ip-address](images/ip-address.png)

 Afterward, your Wireguard peer should display live values in the "Last Handshake" field.
 If it remains frozen or shows static data, there might be an issue, and there's likely no connection between Powerlynx and this router and you should double-check steps #1 and #2.

-**3.** Hotspot server setup
+**3. Hotspot server setup**

 Next step is to create [a Hotspot server under IP/Hotspot](https://wiki.mikrotik.com/wiki/Manual:IP/Hotspot).
 The simplest way to setup HotSpot server on a router is by `/ip hotspot setup` command.
 Router will ask to enter parameters required to successfully set up HotSpot.
 When finished, default configuration will be added for HotSpot server.
 Also, you can create it manually.